 - And more!

-Meet our Zookeeper Assistant Program writer, Alisa Behar.
+Meet Kirsten Smith – Co-Author of our Zookeeper Assistant Program

 How Much Does It Cost to Become an ABC Certified Zookeeper Assistant?

-Speak with an admissions Counselor and see what payment plan is right for you.
-Contact Admissions at 800-795-3294
+Speak with an Admissions Counselor today and see what payment plan is right for you.
+Contact an Admissions at 800-795-3294

 Flexible Online Course

 ABC’s Zookeeper Assistant Course is designed so you can keep your current job and still pursue your zookeeper education.
 Your course materials and tests are all accessed online, meaning they are available 24/7.
 This allows you to study no matter where you are, giving you the flexibility to fit your education into your current lifestyle.
-Approximate completion time for our Zookeeper Assistant Course is 8 months.
+The approximate completion time for our Zookeeper Assistant Program is 8 months.

 Support for Our Students

-After you enroll in our Zookeeper Assistant Course, you will receive the contact information for your personal Program Manager.
-Your Program Manager is there for you throughout your studies.
-They provide support, answer questions, and grade your exams.
+After you enroll in our Zookeeper Assistant Program, you will receive the contact information for your personal Program Manager.
+You will be learning from a zookeeping professional who has real life working knowledge and experience in zoos and zookeeping.
+They will be there for you throughout your studies and to provide support, answer questions, and grade your exams.